 Searching the web, you’ll find yourself inundated with articles professing to tell you about the top ‘must-see’ destinations in the whole world; the places that you just have to go to if you’re travelling; or the top 10 South American destinations that you need to fit into a three-week holiday.

 This is one way to travel.
 Fast, superficially and following the rest of the pack.

 But I want to do something a little differently.
 I want to travel more profoundly and more consciously.
 And I want to inspire others to embark on their own adventures too.

 For me, travel is best when it’s slow and meaningful.
 That doesn’t mean to say you need to have six months, a whole year, or even more to travel.
-It just means that we need to slim down our itineraries and make the most of each and every destination we visit.
+It just means we need to slim down our itineraries and make the most of each and every destination we visit.

-It’s about heading to a small town where no other tourists go or finding barely-known adventures a stone’s throw from the cities where everyone goes.
+It’s about heading to a small town where no other tourists go or finding barely-known adventures a stone’s throw from the same cities where everyone goes.
 It’s about stopping for more than a day to appreciate a new place, maybe even to learn a new language so that you can stop being a mute outsider and can start to learn more about the country from those who know it best.

 This approach to travel is one that will give you memorable – and often much more unique – experiences than merely following the hordes of other tourists.
-It will open up new ways of travelling, as it brings you into closer proximity with the local people and their lives.
+It will open up new ways of travelling as it brings you into closer proximity with the local people and their lives.

 When you travel adventurously, you can peer beneath the manicured lawns of the tourist trail and see the raw, pumping veins of the life flowing beneath.

 And it isn’t just for the ‘adventurous’ souls.
 In fact, everyone can travel adventurously.